-Each of the query data sets includes the original query sets from the earlier studies, so I’ll show an apples-to-apples comparison of those results, as well as the larger-scale results from our latest study, in which the data was pulled in December of 2019.
+Each of the query data sets includes the original query sets from the earlier studies, so we’ll show an apples-to-apples comparison of those results, as well as the larger-scale results from our latest study, in which the data was pulled in December of 2019.
 As a bonus, for the second year in a row, we’ll also comment on the increases in quantity of the links provided, and the quality of the DA/PA metrics, from Moz Link Explorer.

 Number of Links to a Page as Ranking Factor

-For the link study itself, the first set of charts that we will look at are based on the total number of links pointing to the ranking page.
+For the link study itself, the first set of charts that we’ll look at is based on the total number of links pointing to the ranking page.
 For these, we calculated the Quadratic Mean Correlation score.
 Jump down to the methodology section to see what a “Quadratic Mean Spearman Correlation Score” value actually means.
-Here is a look at that data for 6K queries across all four instances of the study that we’ve run to date:
+Here’s a look at that data for 6,000 queries across all four instances of the study that we’ve run to date:

-Beginning with the second study, we upped the query count to 16,000 queries.
-We carried that same set of 16K queries through to this year’s edition of the study.
-Here are the correlation scores for those three datasets of 16K queries:
+Beginning with the second study, we upped the query count to 16,000.
+We carried that same set of queries through to this year’s edition of the study.
+These are the correlation scores for the four data sets of 16,000 queries:

 Links to a Page as Ranking Factor by Query Type

 As with prior studies, we compared the total link correlation for commercial and informational queries.
 However, in analyzing our December 2019 data we also showed weighing DA and PA split into those categories as well.

 Links to a Page as Ranking Factor by Market Segments

-Next up, in this year’s study, we evaluated how links might vary as a ranking factor across market segments.
-In this first view, let’s look at that for commercial queries, divided into medical, financial, technology, and ther segments:
+We also evaluated how links might vary as a ranking factor across market segments.
+In this first view, let’s look at that for commercial queries, divided into medical, financial, technology, and their segments:

-This data shows that links are a much bigger ranking factor for financial queries then for other types of queries.
-Before we draw a final conclusion for that though, let’s also look at a sector analysis for informational queries:
+This data shows that links are a more significant ranking factor for financial queries than for other types of queries.
+Before we draw a final conclusion for that, let’s also look at a sector analysis for informational queries: